 Tip #3: Try to find new angles and perspectives to create a unique shot.

 Now that you have all these great photos, here’s what you can do with them:

 Create a unique Photo Story Book of Halloween parties, spooky decorations, family traditions, and trick-or-treating.
 You can get special Halloween photo book designs from online photo services like Mixbook, Shutterfly, and Snapfish.
 Snapfish also offers inexpensive Flip Books that are just the right size.

 Make customized Halloween cards with your own photo on the front and your personal greeting inside.
 Use a fun scary design like Jack O’Lantern lights, a pirate skull, or creepy crawlies.
 Either use your own software like Adobe Photoshop Elements or you can create your card at one of the online services and get your cards in the mail a few days later.

 Halloween Party Invitations

 Send personalized invitations to your Halloween party.
-Shutterfly offers cool save-the-date invitations where you can put your child’s picture on the faces of cute characters like a fairy princess, Count Dracula, cute critter and bumblebee.
+Shutterfly offers cool save-the-date invitations where you can put your child’s picture on the faces of cute characters like a fairy princess, Count Dracula, a cute critter and a bumblebee.